-As a doctoral student, I continued to build on my interest in emotional self-regulation and became interested in examining the processes underlying the ability to regulate emotional responses to appetitive stimuli.
-Although the ability to engage in regulation to avoid goal-incongruent temptations is critical for healthy development, individuals who are otherwise capable often choose not to regulate.
-In most self-regulation tasks participants are explicitly told when to regulate, and thus these tasks are only able to assess participants' abilities to regulate when prompted to do so.
+As a doctoral student, I continued to build on my interest in emotional self-regulation and began examining the ability to regulate emotional responses to appetitive stimuli.
+Although self-regulation to avoid goal-incongruent temptations is critical for healthy development, individuals who are otherwise capable often choose not to regulate.
+In most self-regulation tasks participants are explicitly told when to regulate, and thus these tasks only assess participants' abilities to regulate when prompted to do so.
 However, this approach lacks fidelity to the regulatory process outside the lab, where participants must decide for themselves whether and when to engage in regulation.
 To improve ecological validity and assess whether and how self-regulation may differ when individuals choose to regulate, Dr. Pfeifer and I designed a novel neuroimaging paradigm to test the hypothesis that choosing to regulate improves appetitive self-regulation for personally-craved foods.
 Participants used cognitive reappraisal to reframe their foods cravings and were either instructed when to regulate or chose when to regulate.
-Based on previous research showing that autonomy and self-determination promote intrinsic motivation and enhance self-regulation, we expected that choice should facilitate craving regulation.
+Based on previous research showing that autonomy promotes intrinsic motivation and enhances self-regulation, we expected choice to facilitate regulation.
 However, we observed the opposite effect; choice actually disrupted regulation.
 To probe this unexpected result, I collaborated with Dr. Dagmar Zeithamova, to use a multivariate neuroimaging technique, multivoxel pattern analysis (MVPA).
 We found evidence that the disruption may be due to inefficient allocation of cognitive resources on choice trials, presumably because the choice itself demanded those resources.
 This work is important because it shows that standard task paradigms instructing individuals when to regulate may not generalize to behavior outside the lab, where they must first decide to regulate.
-This work resulted in a firstauthor manuscript that is currently in revision at Social Cognitive and Affective Neuroscience.
-I have also presented this work as an invited speaker at Stockholm University, as well as at two posters sessions for the Social and Affective Neuroscience Society meeting.
-This experience allowed me to further develop my expertise with univariate neuroimaging analysis, as well as gain familiarity with within-subject MVPA analysis.
+This work resulted in a first-author manuscript at Social Cognitive and Affective Neuroscience and allowed me to further develop my expertise with univariate neuroimaging analysis, as well as gain familiarity with within-subject MVPA analysis.

-Autonomy, appetitive self-regulation, and health-risking behaviors during the transition to college Designing effective interventions to reduce collegiate substance use and other health-risking behaviors requires identification of risk factors that are amenable to change, such as appetitive self-regulation.
-Further, because there is a sudden increase in autonomy and decrease in regulatory scaffolding during the transition to college, it is important to understand how autonomous motivation interacts with regulatory ability.
-Extending the work cited above, I sought to investigate how individual differences in the ability to regulate appetitive motivations relate to substance use in college students.
-I designed and carried out a year-long longitudinal pilot study to assess the ability of autonomous appetitive self-regulation to predict changes in substance use across freshman year.
-We used fMRI to scan 33 incoming college freshman the summer prior to entering college.
-We assessed appetitive self-regulation ability and choice tendency using the task described above while participants were in the MRI scanner, and also measured self-reported substance use and engagement in other health-risking behaviors.
-Participants completed follow-up assessments at the end of each quarter during freshman year to assess substance use and engagement in other health-risking behaviors.
+Autonomy, appetitive self-regulation, and health-risking behaviors during the transition to college transition to college, it is important to understand how autonomous motivation interacts with regulatory ability.
+Extending the work cited above, I sought to investigate how individual differences in the ability to regulate appetitive motivations relate to substance use in college freshmen.
+I designed and carried out a year-long Iongitudinal pilot study to assess the ability of autonomous appetitive self-regulation to predict changes in substance use across freshman year.
+Prior to entering college, we assessed appetitive self-regulation ability and choice tendency using the task described above while participants were in the MRI scanner, and also measured self-reported substance use and engagement in other health-risking behaviors.
+Participants completed follow-up assessments each quarter during freshman year to assess substance use and engagement in other health-risking behaviors.
 Our results indicated that autonomous self-regulation better predicted outcomes than either standard measures of appetitive self-regulation or other known predictors, such as gender, SES, or ethnicity.
-Dr. Pfeifer and I used this pilot data to write an R21 grant application to conduct this study in a large, wellpowered sample, and it was recently funded by the National Institute on Drug Abuse.
+Dr. Pfeifer and I used this pilot data to write an R21 grant application to conduct this study in a large, well-powered sample, and it was recently funded by the National Institute on Drug Abuse.
 Working on this project was an invaluable experience, as I learned how to design and conduct a longitudinal study, and gained critical experience with grant writing.